Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 In the thermodynamic limit, $\beta\to 0$ and $R_p\to\infty$, the crystal is a triangular lattice with constant planar density $\sigma$.
 The single plane has lattice constant $a_{\mathrm{lat}} = (2/\sqrt{3}\sigma)^{1/2}$~\cite{Dubin:1989,Dubin:1993} and is stabilized by transverse potential $V(\rho, z)=m\omega_z^2 z^2/2$ for $\sigma {a_0}^2 \lesssim 1.11$, where $a_0 \equiv (\frac{Q^2}{\epsilon_0}/m \omega_z^2)^{1/3}$ is a characteristic length derived from the ratio between the Coulomb interaction and the transverse confinement \cite{Dubin:1993}.
 Note that $a_0^{-3} = n_0$ in Eq.~(\ref{eq:density_w_z}) for $\beta=0$.

 For finite planes, the inhomogeneous charge density of single-plane ion crystals is necessarily associated with dislocations.
 These are illustrated by the red dots in Fig.~\ref{fig:triangular_lattice}(a)~\cite{Dubin:2013}.
 Near the boundary of the planar crystal, shells are formed that conform to the overall symmetry of the confining potential~\cite{Dubin:1988}.
+Shell structure is typical for systems with long-range interactions~\cite{Bubeck:1999}.
 For azimutally symmetric potentials, the shells are circular and the locations of ions in neighboring shells is staggered, see Fig.~\ref{fig:triangular_lattice}.
 This shell structure has a different symmetry than the underlying triangular lattice and contributes to the formation of dislocations.

 The number of dislocations in the interior of the crystal can be reduced by modifying the confining potential through the addition of anharmonic terms, thereby approaching a regular triangular lattice.
 The configuration of Fig.~\ref{fig:triangular_lattice}(a), for instance, can be made more regular by adding a fourth-order term to the harmonic confining potential.
-The resulting structure is presented in Fig.~\ref{fig:triangular_lattice}(b) for an optimized potential and in a configuration relevant for the Penning ion trap.
+The resulting structure is presented in Fig.~\ref{fig:triangular_lattice}(b) for an optimized potential and in a configuration relevant for the Penning trap.
 The fourth-order term is frequently called a $C_4$ term.
-Structures even closer to uniform triangular lattices can be achieved by adding corrections with the same underlying symmetry as the target structure.
-In Penning ion traps the symmetry of the boundary is determined by the symmetry of the rotating wall potential.
+Structures even closer to uniform triangular lattices can be achieved by adding corrections to the confining potential with the same underlying symmetry as the target structure.
+In Penning traps the symmetry of the boundary is determined by the symmetry of the rotating wall potential.
 Theoretical studies indicate that a nearly perfect triangular lattice can be obtained by fine tuning the strength of an $m=3$ rotating wall potential~\cite{Dubin:2013}, where $m$ refers to the azimuthal symmetry of the applied rotating wall potential ($\propto \cos[m(\phi+\omega_r t)]$, see Eq.~(\ref{eq:quad_wall})).
 Experimental work demonstrated that this strategy leads to the formation of more regular ion crystals in Penning traps~\cite{McMahon:2024}.
 Overall, these strategies are at early stages of experimental investigation.

-We emphasize that the discussion in this section neglects micromotion and assumes the validity of the pseudopotential approximation in linear rf traps.